DevCycleHQ/AI-Prompts-And-Rules/install-prompts/ios.md

 After successful installation:

 1. Update the user object with real user data when available
-2. Create your first feature flag via the DevCycle MCP and use it in your app
+2. **Wait for user guidance** before creating any feature flags or DevCycle Variables - do not create them proactively
-3. Learn how to use variables throughout your iOS application
+3. When requested, help implement variables throughout the iOS application
-4. Set up targeting rules for different user segments
+4. Help set up targeting rules for different user segments when asked

 ## Helpful Resources